mangpo/floem/compiler/README.md

 The user application can invoke elements inside our system by calling `name`.
 Our system then use the application thread to execute all elements that map to such thread.

 - `thread.run(e0, e1, ...)` assigns elements `e0, e1, ...` to run on `thread`.
-- `thread.run_start(e0, e1, ...)` assigns elements `e0, e1, ...` to run on `thread`, and marks `e0` as the starting element to run in each round.
 - `thread.run_order(e0, e1, ...)` assigns elements `e0, e1, ...` to run on `thread`, and impose that in each round `e0` runs before `e1`, `e1` runs before `e2`, and so on.
-- `thread.start(e)` marks `e` as the starting element to run in each round.

 ### 4.1 Order of Execution

 What is the order of execution within a thread?

-In each round, a thread starts invoke the starting element.
+In each round, a thread starts invoke the starting element (an element that doesn't has any data dependency or dependency imposed by `run_order` on other elements of the same thread).
 Then, the rest of the elements assigned to the thread are executed in a topological order according to the dataflow and the order specified by `run_order`.
-If users erroneously assign  a starting element (e.g., the starting element requires an input from another element that is also assigned to the same thread), the compiler will throw an error.
 If an element assigned to a thread is unreachable (no data dependency or dependency imposed by `run_order`) from the starting element of the thread, the compiler will also throw an error.
 To fix this problem, introduce a partial order from the starting element to the problematic element using `run_order` (see Example 2).

 For an internal thread, it will repeatedly invoke the starting element when each round is complete.
 For an API thread, it invokes the starting element whenever the user application calls the API.